Dual Class-Aware Contrastive Federated Semi-Supervised Learning: Experiments

 \subsubsection{Baselines}

-Six baselines are categorized into three groups: (1) the standard federated supervised learning method using only labeled clients: FedAvg-SL-Lower\cite{mcmahan2017communication}.
+We categorize six baselines into three groups: (1) The standard federated supervised learning method using only labeled clients: FedAvg-SL-Lower\cite{mcmahan2017communication}.
 The standard federated supervised learning method using labeled clients and relabeled unlabeled clients: FedAvg-SL-Upper\cite{mcmahan2017communication}.
 (2) The naive combination of FL with semi-supervised learning, for example, FedAvg-FixMatch\cite{mcmahan2017communication,sohn2020fixmatch} and Fedprox-FixMatch\cite{li2020federated,sohn2020fixmatch}.
 (3) The state-of-the-art FSSL methods corresponding to this work, e.g., FedConsist\cite{yang2021federated}, RSCFed\cite{liang2022rscfed}.
-The details of these six baselines are provided in supplementary material.
+The details of the six baselines are presented as follows.

+\textbf{FedAvg-SL-Lower}\cite{mcmahan2017communication}: During the FL training, only labeled clients with labeled data are considered for supervised learning, while unlabeled clients are excluded.
+Labeled clients use the standard FL method, FedAvg, to conduct the entire learning process.

+\textbf{FedAvg-SL-Upper}\cite{mcmahan2017communication}: All clients participate in FL for supervised learning, where the unlabeled data of unlabeled clients is additionally labeled.
+Then, labeled clients and relabeled unlabeled clients jointly perform supervised learning using the FedAvg method.

+\textbf{FedAvg-FixMatch}\cite{mcmahan2017communication,sohn2020fixmatch}: The naive combination of FedAvg with FixMatch is used to tackle federated semi-supervised learning.
+FixMatch, the most widely used local semi-supervised method, has achieved excellent performance in local semi-supervised learning.
+FedAvg-FixMatch is a natural extension method to handle labeled clients and unlabeled clients.

+\textbf{Fedprox-FixMatch}\cite{li2020federated,sohn2020fixmatch}: The naive combination of Fedprox with FixMatch is designed for federated semi-supervised learning.
+Fedprox is a generalization and re-parametrization of FedAvg that incorporates a proximal term to address the inherent heterogeneity in FL.
+Fedprox-FixMatch considers both system and statistical heterogeneity while addressing the challenges of labeled and unlabeled clients.

+\textbf{FedConsist}\cite{yang2021federated}: FedConsist assumes that a generalizable model should produce the same prediction for original data and slightly perturbed data.
+Using data augmentation, FedConsist ensures consistent predictions from the global model in unlabeled clients to adjust model weights.
+Specifically, FedConsist minimizes the difference between pseudo-labels generated from unlabeled images and predictions generated from the same unlabeled images after augmentation.

+\textbf{RSCFed}\cite{liang2022rscfed}: RSCFed employs random sub-sampling over local clients to achieve consensus when dealing with large deviations from either labeled or unlabeled clients.
+Instead of directly aggregating local models, the RSCFed algorithm distills several sub-consensus models by randomly sub-sampling clients and then aggregates the sub-consensus models to form the global model.